The origin of the dance belt is lost in the annals of history.

-In January, 1911, Vaslav Nijinsky was famously fired from the Mariinsky Theatre in Russia for going onstage in just tights without the bloomers, offending the Dowager Empress with his "obscene display".
+In January, 1911, Vaslav Nijinsky was famously fired from the Mariinsky Theatre in Russia for going onstage in just his tights with nothing over them, offending the Dowager Empress with his "obscene display".
 Some articles claim he failed to wear a dance belt, but Nijinsky's biographer Richard Buckle counters, saying, "this athletic support was an article male dancers in classical ballet would feel very uncomfortable without."

 What's not clear is what a dance belt looked like at the turn of the 20th century.

 Anybody who complains about the comfort of a modern dance belt should be forced to take class in one of the old ones!
-The front flat panel had neither darts nor stretch to accommodate male anatomy, leading to their nickname, "Nutcracker".
-Since they were flat, an errant testicle could sometimes escape, with nasty consequences.
+The front flat panel had neither darts, seams, nor stretch to accommodate male anatomy, leading to their nickname, "Nutcracker".
+Since it was flat, an errant testicle could sometimes escape, with nasty consequences.
 Although the rear was too wide to be considered a thong, it would inevitably migrate between the butt cheeks into wedgie position.

 The one advantage the 5" waistband had was that they had excellent back and abdominal support when doing lifts.

 The late 1970s marked a period of advancing fabric technologies, resulting in experimentation and new dance belt designs.
 Modern 6-way stretch fabrics such as Lycra enabled manufacturers to try to find more comfortable yet effective alternatives.
-One of the first was old line dance belt maker Les Steinhardt, who replaced the canvas "hammock" with stretch nylon.
+One of the first was old line dance belt maker Les Steinhardt, who replaced the canvas "hammock" with stretch nylon (the ‘mark ll’).
 The waistband sides remained wide industrial elastic.